Cyrus H. K. Curtis

-Biography
+Early life and education

+Curtis was born in Portland, Maine.
+He was forced to leave high school after his first year to start working after his family lost their home in the 1866 Great Fire of Portland.

+Career

-Born in Portland, Maine, Curtis was compelled to leave high school after his first year to start working, as in 1866 his family lost their home in the Great Fire of Portland.
-He held a variety of newspaper and advertising jobs in Portland and Boston before starting his first publication, a weekly called the People's Ledger, in Boston in 1872.
+Curtis held a variety of newspaper and advertising jobs in Portland and Boston before starting his first publication, a weekly called the People's Ledger, in Boston in 1872.

 In 1876, he moved to Philadelphia, then a major publishing center, to reduce his printing costs.

-Curtis's first wife was Louisa Knapp.
+Curtis's first wife was Louisa Knapp, whom he married in 1875.
 In 1883, Knapp contributed a one-page supplement to the Tribune and Farmer, a magazine published by Curtis.
 The following year, the supplement was expanded as an independent publication with Louisa as the editor.
-Its original name was The Ladies Home Journal and Practical Housekeeper, but Knapp dropped the last three words in 1886.
+Its original name was The Ladies Home Journal and Practical Housekeeper, but Knapp dropped the last three words in 1886, and it became Ladies Home Journal.
 The Ladies' Home Journal rapidly became the leading magazine of its type, reaching a circulation of one million subscriptions within ten years.
 It was the first American magazine to do so.